Program Profile

 Why is Diamond Resorts known for high-pressure sales?

 Diamond historically had a strong reputation for aggressive sales presentations, expensive maintenance fees, and limited exit options.
-The Federal Trade Commission settled with Diamond in 2022 over deceptive sales practices.
+In 2017, the Arizona Attorney General reached a settlement with Diamond Resorts over high-pressure and deceptive sales practices.
 Under HGV ownership, sales practices have moderated, but the historical reputation contributes to weak resale value for Diamond contracts.

 Can I sell my Diamond Resorts timeshare?